Alzheimer’s and Humour: Finding Joy Amidst the Challenges

 • Heartwarming tales showcase the uplifting effect that silly jokes and playful exchanges can have on those receiving Alzheimer’s care.

-• There are support services, like laughter therapy programmes and online forums, that can turn to for in injecting some good humour into the care of those with Alzheimer’s.
+• There are support services, like laughter therapy programmes and online forums, that can turn to for assistance in injecting some good humour into the care of those with Alzheimer’s.

 Understanding the Impact of Alzheimer’s on Mental Health